 Just as a telling example: The first chapter of Football Clichés is called “101 Ways to Score a Goal (or Not).”
 In it, he dissects the difference between firing, drilling, rifling and powering; between an exocet, an arrow, and a howitzer; and whether a goal was tucked or slotted away, dispatched or buried.
 I cannot tell you (or at least I’m not willing to tell you) how many conversations along these lines I have had with my fellow Timbers season-ticket holder.
 We also enjoy coming up with American versions of a rainy night in Stoke.

-Anyway, it’s what inspired the helpful soccer terms to know section of my own blog and book, so I hope you will go straight to the source and enjoy this as much as I do.
+Anyway, it’s what inspired the helpful soccer terms to know section of this blog and our book, so I hope you will go straight to the source and enjoy this as much as I do.